ResearchObject/ro-crate/docs/1.1-DRAFT/data-entities.md

 ### Adding detailed descriptions of encodings

-The above example provides a media type for the file `cp7glop.ai` - which is useful as it may not be apparent that the file readable as a PDF file from the extension.
+The above example provides a media type for the file `cp7glop.ai` - which is useful as it may not be apparent that the file is readable as a PDF file from the extension alone.
 To add more detail, encodings SHOULD be linked using a [PRONOM] identifier to a _Contextual Entity_ of `@type` [WebSite].

 ``` json